With just about any lifestyle change, it’s essential to get max nutrition.

 Protein is great for reducing appetite as it satisfies your body’s calorie needs, according to studies in The American Journal of Clinical Nutrition and the Journal of the American College of Nutrition.

-With one study showing the great benefits of protein, people were able to lose 11 pounds within a 12 week time period by simply adding protein to their diets.
+With one study showing the great benefits of protein, people were able to lose 11 pounds within 12 weeks by simply adding protein to their diets.

 In this case, people consumed protein at 30% of calories.